The intervertebral disc is a complex and important

 patients need to tackle.
 The newest research

-on diabetes and the disc indicates that vitamin
+on diabetes and the disc signifies that vitamin

 D may be of help in the health of the disc.
 Vancouver Disc Centers